daidokoro/qaz/README.md

 ## Templates (Getting those values!)

 Go has an excellent and expandable templating library which is utilised in this project for additional logic in creating templates.
 To read more on Go Template see [Here](https://golang.org/pkg/text/template).
-All features of Go Templating are supported in Qaz.
+All features of Go Template are supported in Qaz.

 We'll run through some basic tips and tricks to get started.

-Note that templates must have the same file name (_extension excluded_) as the stack they reference in config when working with local files, however, this does not apply when doing remote calls via S3 or Http for templates.
+Note that templates must have the same file name (_extension excluded_) as the stack they reference in config when working with local files, however, this does not apply when dealing with remote templates on S3 or via Http.

 --

-To access the values in our template we need to use templating syntax.
-In it's most basic form, to fetch say the value for `cidr` in my vpc stack config I would do the following:
+To access the values in our template we need to use template syntax.
+In its most basic form, to fetch say the value for `cidr` in my vpc stack config I would do the following:

 ```yaml
 {{ .vpc.cidr }}